If you are using the Cloud-Hybrid version or an on-premises installation of version 8.1.5 or above, see Security Policy Pane - v8.1.5 and Above.

 The Security Policy pane is a user interface that allows ControlUp users within the same organization to delegate administrative tasks by configuring a Security Policy.
 ControlUp’s Security Policy is a collection of settings that determines which actions can be performed by each ControlUp user.
 These settings may be different for every folder in the Organization Tree, which allows for segmenting your environment into distinct areas of responsibility.

-Note: For a brief beginner’s guide to the ControlUp Security Policy, see Secure Your Organization chapter.
+Note: For a brief beginner’s guide to the ControlUp Security Policy, see the Secure Your Organization chapter.

 ControlUp’s Security Policy is dependent upon the Central Configuration Store which is enabled in On-Premises or Hybrid Cloud mode only.
 In Standalone (Offline) mode, the Security Policy pane is disabled.
 For more information regarding ControlUp modes please refer to the “Choose Your ControlUp Mode” chapter.